 It’s because the average users are so focused on the product / service that they’re looking for that they never pay attention to the journey of getting there, unless the journey fits into one of two extremes: either the user experience is really amateur or really “fancy” – in other words, any design that detracts from the message.

-People will notice your website if it’s really bad, or if it’s ‘too much.’
-But here’s the catch – you don’t want your website to be noticed at all if you want to optimize your conversions.
+People will undoubtedly take note of your website if it's truly subpar, or if it's excessively flamboyant.
+But here’s the catch – you don’t want your website, as in the 'container for your content," to be noticed at all if you want to optimize your conversions.

 Think animations everywhere, insanely intricate slideshows, parallax on steroids, weird menu positions, funky text effects, or the worst offender: mystery meat navigation – the type of navigation where you need to hover over something to see what it is.
 As if trillions of hours of collective A/B testing haven’t taught us anything, yes, mystery meat navigation is back from the 90’s.